alphagov/static/docs/surveys.md

 ## About the data structure

 ### `identifier`
-This is used both as the Google Analytics tag to record events against, and used (after being transformed to camelCase) to set a cookie so a visitor is not prompted to take the survey more than once.
+This is used (after being transformed to camelCase) to set a cookie so a visitor is not prompted to take the survey more than once.
+It was also previously used as a tag to record events against in old analytics code.

 ### `frequency`
 How frequently to show the survey.
 A frequency of `1` means the survey shows to every visitor.
 A frequency of `50` means the survey shows to 1 in 50 visitors.